Navigating Cold and Flu Season in 2021

 Due to the pandemic, more patients are needing medical care in emergency departments, hospitals and outpatient offices than usual.
 This, married with the fact that the same locations typically see a rise in patient volume during cold and flu season, could strain facilities even more.

-While there isn’t a vaccine for COVID-19, we do have a vaccine for the flu, which can help decrease the number of cases and/or the severity if you do end up contracting the virus, meaning there’s more of a chance you can recover at home versus at a health care location.
+Thankfully, unlike this time last year, we do have a vaccine for COVID, in addition to this season’s flu vaccine.
+Getting both can help decrease the number of cases and/or the severity if you do end up contracting either the coronavirus or the flu virus — meaning there’s more of a chance you can recover at home versus at a health care location.

-“If as many people as possible receive the flu shot, we are reducing the number of severely sick patients which then cuts back on the number of people flooding the medical system so we can prioritize caring for the sickest of patients,” Futscher explains.
+“If as many people as possible receive the flu shot in addition to the COVID vaccine, we are reducing the number of severely sick patients which then cuts back on the number of people flooding the medical system so we can prioritize caring for the sickest of patients,” Futscher explains.

 Who can get vaccinated and how soon should I get my shot?

 According to the Centers for Disease Control and Prevention (CDC), everyone 6 months of age or older should get vaccinated for the flu with a few rare exceptions.
 There are different vaccines for different age groups, which your health care provider, nurse or pharmacist will choose appropriately, and contrary to popular belief, most people with an egg allergy can still get vaccinated.
 Those who are pregnant or have chronic health conditions can also get vaccinated.

 People who SHOULD NOT get the flu shot include:

 - Children younger than 6 months of age.